 Stacey Peña Kambeu Kamsu says driving a city bus is the best job she has had, but it also led to one of the most horrific days of her life.
 A resident of The Jordan at Mueller for four-and-a-half years, in April of last year Stacey was driving her route when an agitated man got on board.
 He started playing music loudly, and when Stacey asked him to turn it down, as her training requires, the man became irate.
-He punched Stacey in the nose and then stabbed her in the face.
+He punched Stacey in the nose and then stabbed her with a knife.
 Fortunately, another passenger talked the attacker into exiting the bus.
 He was arrested and later convicted in the incident.

 Stacey went on workers’ compensation while she healed from her injuries.
 The program only paid 60 percent of her usual income, which put a financial strain on her and her 14-year-old son.
 She was also traumatized by the attack, so she requested that when she returned to work she only be assigned daytime routes.
 Her unique request, as well as a change in management caused Stacey to have trouble getting back on the bus driver schedule.